bchavezgd/task-runners-talk/readme.md

 });
 ```

 It defines the folder to watch, and the task to run.
-Since postcss has a sass dependency both tasks will run in order, and have the same output as Grunt (not confirmed).
+Since postcss has a sass dependency both tasks will run in order, and have the same output as Grunt.

 ## Conclusion.